alexrsanchez/alexrsanchez.github.io/en/copy_indexhtml.md

-<h1 id="about-me">About me</h1>
+<h1 id="about-me">Sobre mí</h1>

-<p>I am a climate scientist and actually, I am post-doctoral fellow at the University of Santiago de Compostela.
-I am originally from Grevenbroich, near by Cologne, in Germany.
-I graduated in Geography and Hispanic Philology at the University of Cologne and RWTH-Aachen University in 2010.
-After I met my wife in Galicia, I came to Santiago de Compostela, in northwest Spain, and made my Ph.D. in 2015 about the relationship between health and weather at the same University.
-Now I live in the fantastic city of Porto in Portugal.</p>
+<p>I am a 22-year-old meteorologist.
+I am originally from Campillos, a little town in the province of Málaga in southern Spain, but nowadays I live in the city of Madrid.
+I graduated in Physics at Universidad Autónoma de Madrid in July 2019.
+After that, I succesfully complete a Master's degree in Meteorology and Geophysics at Universidad Complutense de Madrid, which I finished in July 2020.
+During the Master's degree I work at Centro de Investigaciones Medioambientales y Tecnológicas (CIEMAT) where I did my Master's degree thesis about urban heat mitigation strategies and its effects in pollution concentration levels in the city of Madrid by doing WRF-model simulations.

-<p>The main lines of research are, on the one hand, biometeorology and geographies of health, the relationship between human health and the atmospheric environment, and on the other hand, applied physical geography with a focus on atmospheric variables and their spatio-temporal behaviors.</p>
+<p>The main lines of research ar urban meteorology and biometeorology and also the spatio-temporal evolution of the Urban Heat Island (UHI) effect and the effect of climate change on its properties.</p>

+<p>Soy un empedernido usuario de Python, siempre intentando aprender más sobre el análisis espacial, la visualizaciones, gestión y la manipulación de datos, y GIS.</p>
-<p>I am an enthusiastic R user, with a lot of curiosity for spatial analysis, data visualizations, management and manipulation, and GIS.</p>
+<p>I am an enthusiastic Python user, always trying to learn something new about it and about spatial analysis, data visualizations, management and manipulation, and GIS.</p>

-<p>I am a member of the <a href="http://www.usc.es/saudep/" target="_blank">Public Health Research Group</a> at the University of Santiago de Compostela.
-In addition, I am a close collaborator
-of two other research groups, <a href="https://geobiomet.es/" target="_blank">Geobiomet</a> at the University of Cantabria and <a href="http://www.ub.edu/gc/" target="_blank">Climatology Group</a> at the University of Barcelona.
-Since 2019 I am a member of the <a href="http://mccstudy.lshtm.ac.uk/" target="_blank">MCC Collaborative Research Network</a>, an international research program on the associations between environmental stressors, climate, and health.</p>

 <p>Feel free to contact me.</p>